-Generator Cold Weather Reliability Event - One of the following events for which the apparent cause(s) is due to freezing of equipment or impacts of freezing precipitation (e.g., sleet, snow, ice, and freezing rain) on equipment within the Generator Owner's control, and the dry bulb temperature at the time of the event was at or above the Extreme Cold Weather Temperature:
+Generator Cold Weather Reliability Event - One of the following events for which the apparent cause(s) is due to freezing of equipment within the Generator Owner's control and the dry bulb temperature at the time of the event was at or above the Extreme Cold Weather Temperature:

-(1) a forced derate of more than 10% of the total capacity of the unit-and exceeding, but not less than 20 MWs for longer than four hours in duration;

-(2) a start-up failure where the unit fails to synchronize within a specified start-up time; or

-(3) a Forced Outage.
+- (1) a forced derate of more than 10% of the total capacity of the unit and exceeding but not less than 20 MWs for longer than four hours in duration; - (2) a start-up failure where the unit fails to synchronize within a specified start-up time; or - (3) a Forced Outage.

-Generator Cold Weather Constraint - Any condition that would preclude a Generator Owner, using good utility practice,1 from implementing freeze protection measures on one or more Generator Cold Weather Critical Components.
+Generator Cold Weather Constraint(s) - A limitation that would prohibit a Generator Owner from implementing freeze protection measures on one or more Generator Cold Weather Components.
+A constraint must fall under one of the following areas: